ControlCore-Project/concore/docs/CONFIG.md

 # concore Configuration Reference

 This document describes the configuration files used by `mkconcore.py` to locate compilers, runtimes, and Docker settings.
-All config files are read from `CONCOREPATH` — the directory containing `concore.py`.
+All config files are read from `CONCOREPATH` — the resolved concore install directory (usually the directory containing `concore.py`).

 ## How CONCOREPATH Is Resolved